 MDSC then configures the new end-to-end SR-TE path with the right SR policy and requests P-PNC 1 and P-PNC 2 to configure the complete label stack to be pushed respectively on PE13 for one direction and on PE23 for the other direction).

 [Editor’s Note] Further investigation is needed to understand how the new end-to-end SR-TE path can be configured (in particular which information should the MDSC provide to the P-PNC to drive its configuration of the complete label stack to be pushed on PE).

+[Editor’s Note] Update the text above to consider the binding SID case.

+MDSC requests P-PNC2 to setup an SR-TE path between BR21 and PE23, with the explicit path (BR21, P24, PE23), to force P-PNC2 to setup the path that has been computed by MDSC: P-PNC installs the policy in BR21 and returns to the MDSC the assigned binding SID.
+The binding SID should be persistent in case BR21 or P-PNC rebooting.

+With option 2 the request can be made using the generic [TE-TUNNEL], which supports specifying the explicit path, with technology-specific SR-TE extensions which should include a mechanism for the P-PNC2 to report MDSC the value of the allocated binding SID.

+MDSC request P-PNC1 to setup an SR-TE path between PE13 and BR11, specifying the EPE SID and the binding SID to be used for the end-to-end SR-TE path stitching.

+How the MDSC can discover the EPE SID to be used instruct BR11 to forward the packet to BR21 over a give inter-domain link: check the SR-TE topology model?

+JUNE 22 – DRAFTED UP TO THIS POINT

 Once the SR-TE paths have been selected and, if needed, setup/modified, the MDSC can configure on both P-PNCs the L3VPN and its binding with the selected SR-TE paths using the [L3NM] and [TSM] YANG models.